DataSurgeon-ds/ds-winreg-plugin/README.md

 # ds-test-plugin
 A DataSurgeon Plugin That is Used to Extract Numbers From Text.
-If you are on windows the plugin file can be found ```C:\ds\plugin.json```.
-The plugin file can also be stored in the current working directory (no matter the OS).

 ## Quick Links
 WIP

+## Plugin File Location
+If you are on windows the plugin file can be found in the  ```C:\ds\``` directory.
+If you are Linux the plugin file can be found here: ```~/.DataSurgeon/plugins.json```.
+If the plugin file is not found in either of these directories it will check the current working directory.

 ## How to Create a Plugin
 All fields in the json object are required.
 In order for your plugin to work with the DataSurgeon option ```--add``` and ```--remove``` you need to upload your ```plugins.json``` file to a github repository. (the filename needs to be ```plugins.json``` and please ONLY include the plugin options you want to upload)